I like the idea of this tag because I function from honesty always….but also because it reminds me of being on MySpace in the early 2000s. #emo

 51. Do you believe in the power of positive thinking?

 As in thinking really hard can make something happen?
 No. But I do believe that being positive attracts positive things to you – that energy I don’t totally understand, again.
-I also think that being positive can have a placebo affect on people.
+I also think that being positive can have a placebo effect on people.
 Being positive can make them do better, and maybe accomplish things they otherwise wouldn’t if they were thinking “I can’t” the whole time.